 We recommend using Amibroker, Tradestation, Ninjatrader, or Multicharts.
 Stick to the software that has a huge number of users, which all of these four have.
-All these platforms have extensive coverage online with both strategies, support, and help.
+All these platforms have extensive online coverage with strategies, support, and help.
 If you are stuck with some code, you most likely can find what you need online for free.

 I have been using Amibroker for some years, both for testing and live mechanical trading.
-Amibroker is the best platform for backtesting, but probably not the best one for live trading.
+Amibroker is the best platform for backtesting but probably not the best one for live trading.